legibleguy/mechanics/README.md

 ## Exporting Data
 You can run `generate_mechanics_table.py` to get a markdown representation of the entire data for further processing.
 The properties of the table are:
 Name, Symbol, Category, Short Description, Long Description, Examples, Solved Problems.

+## Evaluate time to implement each mechanic
+You can use a local llm via ollama to generate an estimates on how much time each mechanic may take to implement Run `evaluate_time_to_implement.py` to generate a new .csv with these estimates at the end of each row Keep in mind that these are AI generate and you should probably check if these estimates make sense.
+We ask the model to explain the reasoning behind each estimate which should help with the overall accuracy but it is still not gurarnteed to be perfect.